sio2project/oioioi/GUIDE.md

 ## Contributing
 In order to contribute to OIOIOI just `fork` the repository, clone the copy, make changes as in normal repository and when the change is ready, create a push request to master branch of `sio2project/oioioi`.

+## GitHub Actions
+As mentioned above GitHub Actions replaced most of the Hudson jobs.
+Right now the available workflows are:
+- Unit tests
+- Nightly tests (unit tests with testes marked as 'slow')
+- Bi-Nightly Cypress e2e tests
+- Documentation generator
+- Transifex translations downloader
+- Transifex translations uploader

+## Deployment
+No changes can be seen on `szkopul.edu.pl` without deployment.
+@twalen is responsible for conducting the deployments, and they are usually done during maintenance window (see `szkopul.edu.pl` main page for details).

+During deployment translation files are being uploaded and downloaded.
+The translation manager is [Transifex](https://www.transifex.com/sio2project/sio2project/dashboard/).
+When you add localized text to OIOIOI it is uploaded to Transifex with GitHub Action and later, when translated, downloaded, compiled and saved to the codebase.
+(Both of these jobs need to be run manually).

+## Ticketing
+All the ticketing is still done via [Jira](https://jira.sio2project.mimuw.edu.pl/).